vsilaev/tascalate-concurrent/README.md

 CompletionStage<String> p3 = p2.thenApplyAsync(this::transformValueB, executorNext);
 CompletionStage<String> p4 = p3.thenApplyAsync(this::transformValueC);
 ```
 The call to `produceValue` will be executed on the `executorInitial`, obviously.
-But now, the call to `transformValueA` will be excuted also on `executorInitial`!
+But now, the call to `transformValueA` will be executed also on `executorInitial`!
 What's about deeper calls?
 The invocation to `transformValueB` ran on explicitly supplied `executorNext`.
 And next call, `transformValueC` will be executed on... check your intuition... `executorNext`.
-The logic behinds this is the following: the latest explicitly specified `Executor` is what will be used for all nested asynchronous composition methods without explicit `Executor` parameter.
+The logic behinds this is the following: the latest explicitly specified `Executor` is what will be used for all nested asynchronous composition methods without an explicit `Executor` parameter.

 Obviously, it's rarely the case when one size fits all.
 Since release [0.6.6](https://github.com/vsilaev/tascalate-concurrent/releases/tag/0.6.6) there are two new options to specify default asynchronous executor:
 1. `CompletableTask` has an overloaded method:
 ```java
 public static Promise<Void> asyncOn(Executor executor, boolean enforceDefaultAsync)
 ```
 When `enforceDefaultAsync` is `true` then all nested asynchronous composition methods without explicit `Executor` parameter will use the provided executor, even if previous composition methods use alternative `Executor`.
-This is somewhat similar to `CompletableFuture` but with the ability to explicitly set the default asynchronous executor.
+This is somewhat similar to `CompletableFuture` but with the ability to explicitly set the default asynchronous executor initially.

 2. `Promise` interface has the following operation:
 ```java